mosah123/inverse-pair-finder/README.md

 ## Why These Inverse Relationships Persist

-During economic downturns, geopolitical uncertainty, or sudden market shocks, investors routinely rotate capital out of high‑beta, discretionary stocks and into “defensive” sectors businesses whose revenues and cash flows are more stable when consumer confidence falls.
+During economic downturns, geopolitical uncertainty, or sudden market shocks, investors routinely rotate capital out of high beta, discretionary stocks and into “defensive” sectors businesses whose revenues and cash flows are more stable when consumer confidence falls.
 This sector rotation dynamic explains the negative correlations we observe between Airbnb (ABNB) and the following names:

 ### Consumer Staples vs. Travel & Leisure
 - **CPB (Campbell Soup)** & **SJM (J.M.
 Smucker)**